RobertShippey/IBD-data/index.md

 description: " "
 ---

-## Here is a collection of data sets relating to Inflammatory Bowel Diseases such as Crohn's Disease and Ulcerative Colitis.
+## Here is a collection of data sets relating to IBD, Crohn's Disease and Ulcerative Colitis.

 Openness and transparency are important, [open data](https://en.wikipedia.org/wiki/Open_data) sets are key to this.
 Giving people access to data and information helps to allow people to innovate and empowers people to participate in the quest for greater knowledge.